-Did you meet all your resolutions in 2015?
+Did you meet all your resolutions last year?

 To be honest, me neither!

 But there was something I DID accomplish that I am super proud of.
 If you’ve been following my Facebook page you may know that I gave up french fries and soda for one week back on January 1st, on a dare from my son.

 I found it not too entirely impossible that first week, so I decided I would try to extend my streak.
 Before I knew it, the days turned into weeks, which turned into many months.
 Here I stand 365 days later, and I can say I DID IT!

 Sadly, 80% of resolution makers don’t make it past the second week of February.
 Some don’t even make it through the first seven days of the year!
 Here is my best advice that helped me make it the full 365 days.

 1. Don’t suck all the fun out of your life.